Updated: January 9, 2025

 The situation is a little bit different for non-EU citizens, it may take a little bit longer and include some more paperwork.
 However, it is not impossible and is much easier than in many other European countries.

 Portugal offers many options for remote workers and digital nomads who are non-EU citizens, encouraging them to come to the country to work.
-After 183 days of your residence in Portugal, you will be considered a taxpayer and you will need to fill out a tax return application.
+After 183 days of your residence in Portugal, you will be considered a taxpayer, and you will need to fill out a tax return application.
 Now, let’s start the process from the beginning and tell you the more detailed information.

-It all starts with landing a proper job opportunity that will enable you to earn money and start thinking about moving between countries.
-If you’re considering finding a job in Portugal, our partners as Global Citizen Solutions have created an ultimate guide to finding a job in Portugal
+Work remotely in PortugalIt all starts with landing a proper job opportunity that will enable you to earn money and start thinking about moving between countries.
+If you’re considering finding a job in Portugal, our partners as Global Citizen Solutions have created an ultimate guide to finding a job in Portugal.
+You can also view our Jobs in Portugal for Americans guide.

 To be able to get the Portuguese passive income visa you must:

 • Provide proof of a passive income required, which is at least the Portuguese minimum wage.
-In 2024, the Portugal minimum wage is €820.00/month.
+In 2024, the Portugal minimum wage is €820 per month.
 If you want your family to join you as a dependent, an additional 50 percent of the minimum wage is required.

 • Obtain a Portuguese NIF Number (Numero de Identificacao Fiscal).
 You have to apply for a NIF Number at a Finance (Tax and Customs Authority) service point in Portugal.
 The NIF number enables you to do any activity regarding business or financial transactions.